kannancmohan/argocd-aoa/README.md

 ## HomeLab
-This project utilizes IaC and GitOps practices to automate provisioning, operating and updating self-hosted services in Homelab.
+A project that utilizes IaC and GitOps practices for automating provisioning and operation of self-hosted services in Homelab.

 <table style='font-family:"Courier New", Courier, monospace; font-size:100%'>
     <tr>